-As a resident student, you will have the advantage of convenience and the strong sense of community spirit while enjoying the full college experience.
-There are many benefits to being a resident student but one of the best ones is that students who live on campus have a higher graduation rate than those who do not.
-With easy access to classes and resources such as the Academic Resource Center and Smith Wellness Center nearby, it is an experience you will be sure to enjoy.
+Resident students will have the advantage of convenience and the strong sense of community spirit while enjoying the full college experience.
+There are many benefits to being a resident student but one of the best is that students who live on campus have a higher graduation rate than those who do not.
+With easy access to classes and resources such as the Academic Resource Center and Smith Wellness Center nearby, it is sure to be an enjoyable experience.